luckyframework/lucky_template/README.md

 require "lucky_template"

 LuckyTemplate.write!(Path["."]) do |folder|
+  folder.add_file(".keep")
 end
 ```

-This will create an empty folder at the current directory.
+This will create a folder at the current directory with an empty `.keep` file.
 See the sections below for more complex examples.

 ## Examples